SB 87 - Medi-Cal Eligibility Determination Process for Cases Discontinued From Foster Care

 Note: Any packets returned to FCE must be sent to VMC for Medi-Cal Eligibility processing.

-FC EW 30 days after above documents are sent, discontinues the child/youth case with a timely NOA if unable to confirm the child’s/youth whereabouts.
-The NOA must be sent to the last known address of the minor or young adult and the when applicable, the assigned SW/PO.
+FC SSBS 30 days after the above documents are sent, the child/youth case will be discontinued with a timely NOA if unable to confirm the child’s/youth's whereabouts.
+The NOA must be sent to the last known address of the minor or young adult and, when applicable, to the assigned SW/PO.

 Related Topics